imaadmalikkk/inventoryiq/projectDocs/context.md

 To provide a simple, intuitive inventory and client management dashboard for small businesses that distribute physical products (e.g., food, drink, electronics) to clients like corner shops, restaurants, or wholesalers.

 **Audience:**
-This is an educational build designed for developers in the Builder’s Lab community who are learning how to build and deploy full-stack applications.
+This is an educational build designed for developers in the Builder's Lab community who are learning how to build and deploy full-stack applications.

 ---